smithy-lang/smithy/docs/source/1.0/spec/aws/aws-ec2-query-protocol.rst

 ----------------------

-The ``ec2Query`` protocol serializes XML responses within an XML root node with the name of the operation's output suffixed with "Response".
-A nested element, with the name of the operation's output suffixed with "Result", contains the contents of the successful response.
+The ``ec2Query`` protocol serializes XML responses within an XML root node with the name of the operation's output suffixed with "Response", which contains the contents of the successful response.

 The value of the ``uri`` member of the :ref:`xmlNamespace trait <xmlNamespace-trait>`